tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 }
 ```

-Graph Representation of the computation graph.
+A Graph is the representation of the computation graph.

 ## Graph Constructors